yaml/yaml-spec/spec/spec.md

 **YAML Specification Version 1.2.1 -- Released YYYY-MM-DD**

-Copyright presently by [The YAML Language Development Team^]
+Copyright presently by [The YAML Language Development Team]( core-team)
 Copyright 2001-2009 by Oren Ben-Kiki, Clark Evans, Ingy döt Net

 This document may be freely copied, provided it is not modified.